Sweet and sour: Guo bao rou

 Guo bao rou (锅包肉 (鍋包肉)) is a classic dish from Northeast China originating in Harbin, Heilongjiang Province.
 It consists of large thinly sliced pieces of pork tenderloin in potato starch batter, deep-fried twice until crispy.
 They are then lightly coated in a variation of a sweet and sour sauce, made from freshly prepared syrup and rice vinegar, and flavored with ginger and garlic.
 The batter absorbs the sauce and softens.
-A Beijing variant has the sauce thin and watery, while the dish as prepared in Liaoning Province often has a thicker sauce made with ketchup (tomato sauce).
+A Beijing variant has the sauce thin and watery, while the dish as prepared in Liaoning Province often has a thicker sauce made with ketchup.
 However, the true or original version of guō bāo ròu served in Harbin, Heilongjiang Province, is made with an amber-colored sauce due to the fact that it uses caramelized sugar.

 A similar dish is gu lao rou or sweet and sour pork.